 Aston Villa Logo

-Aston Villa Football Club unveiled its redesigned logo in November 2022, but its official debut was slated for the 2023-2024 season.
-This is not to say that the icon is completely new: attentive fans will find familiar elements in it.
+Aston Villa Football Club introduced its updated logo in November 2022, but its official debut was planned for the 2023-2024 season.
+It cannot be said that the badge is completely new: attentive fans will find familiar elements in it.

-• The lion is a cunning and dangerous predator, becoming the club’s main symbol.
-In most of the old emblems, he looked to the left and was not detailed enough.
-Now the designers have turned the animal to the right and made its silhouette more expressive by adding additional contours on the paws and in the mane.
-This brought the logo as close as possible to the original version of 1878-1886.
+• The lion – a cunning and dangerous predator, has become the main symbol of the club.
+In most of the old emblems, it looked to the left and was not detailed enough.
+Now, the designers have turned the animal to the right and made its silhouette more expressive, adding additional contours to the paws and mane.
+This allowed the logo to be as close as possible to the original 1878-1886 version.

 • The five-pointed star is a symbol of pride.
-It has been scaled down and moved to the top right corner so that the animal’s gaze is directed directly at it.
-The star recalls that the players won the European Cup in 1982.
+It has been reduced and moved to the upper right corner so that the animal’s gaze is directed straight at it.
+The star is a reminder that the footballers won the European Cup in 1982.

-What’s new is the foundation.
-If earlier the lion was depicted on the shield, now it is placed inside a blue circle with a wide purple frame.
-77% of the fans who participated in the poll voted for the round emblem.
+The base has also changed.
+If previously the shield depicted a lion, now it is placed inside a blue circle with a wide purple frame.
+77% of fans who participated in the survey voted for the round emblem.

 The color ratio has also changed.
-Now the logo has a lot of purple and blue, and yellow is used only for inscriptions.
+Now, the logo has a lot of purple and blue, and yellow is used only for inscriptions.
 One of them is the phrase “ASTON VILLA,” located at the top and made in the usual bold font with short serifs.
-And below is the number “1874”, indicating the year the club was founded.
+Below is the number “1874”, indicating the year the club was founded.

 Font and Colors